Categories

 Click HereGet a Business Account

-Apply HereMulticonductor
+Apply HereMulti-conductor

-What is Multiconductor Cable?
+What is multi-conductor cable?

 "Multiconductor cables are commonly used for control purposes.
-Things such as remote signaling, communications, and broadcast applications to name a few."
+Things such as remote signaling, communications, and broadcast applications, to name a few."

-What benefits does each type of multiconductor cable offer?
+What benefits does each type of multi-conductor cable offer?

-Unshielded multiconductor cable offers the benefits of being easier to work with and being less expensive.
-That means that you can install this cable quicker and cheaper than shielded multiconductor cable.
-On the other hand, shielded multiconductor cable offers a higher level of protection, specifically from electromagnetic interference but costs a little bit more and takes a few extra steps to install.
-Now with that being said, they both offer some consistent benefits.
-Both offer high-quality, durable interior conductors that are made from tinned copper.
-This reduces your chances of dealing with a corroded wire.
-Additionally, both styles carry durable yet flexible insulation as well as a durable exterior jacket.
-This means that these cables were designed for harsh environments.
-These aren’t your everyday multiconductor cables, these were made to stand up to harsh conditions for an extended period of time.
+Unshielded multi-conductor cable offers the benefits of being easier to work with and being less expensive.
+That means that you can install this cable quicker and cheaper than shielded multi-conductor cable.
+On the other hand, shielded multi-conductor cable offers a higher level of protection, specifically from electromagnetic interference (EMI), but takes a few extra steps to install.
+With that being said, they both offer some consistent benefits.

 Flexible